 Stark Web App: Cross-platform by design

 We’ve heard your feedback loud and clear as so many of you have asked us to make a Stark app available on more platforms than Mac.
 Well, today we’re doing that and more!
 The Stark Web App runs cross-platform on any device, whether you’re using a web browser on Windows, Mac or a tablet.
-Our goal is to help you keep tabs on your accessibility work, while ensuring that it’s fast and frictionless for you.
+Our goal is to help you keep tabs on your digital accessibility work, while ensuring that it’s fast and frictionless for you.
 With the Stark Web App, you can even check in on the status of your team’s accessibility work from your phone while you’re on the go.

 Projects: Centralize all of your files to streamline accessibility checks.

 Get ready to deliver continuous accessibility by connecting all of your assets in one place.
 This allows Stark to monitor for accessibility issues across all of the files connected to your project.
 When we find accessibility errors in your files, as expected, we’ll let you know so that you can fix them.